yin-zhang/flattened-cnn/README.md

 in an element-wise fashion before applied to the input.
 By making the mask matrix highly sparse, one can improve the efficiency of the resulting layer in a feed-forward neural network.

+We also implemented SpatialUpSamplingPeriodic, which in combination with PlanarConvolution can be used to emulate planar-version of SpatialFullConvolution.

 ### Install

 Choose both or either of `nn`/`cunn` backend packages depending on your computing environment.